zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

   * configuration (configmap/secret)
   * storage volumes including data (persistentvolumeclaims)
   * volume parameters (storageclass)
+  * pod we simulated broker use from (pod)

-At this point if you wanted to, you could start all over from the beginning of this document.
+At this point you could, if you wanted to, start all over from the beginning of this document.

 ## Summary